Michaela M. Conca

 Terry is currently updating the Trust’s brochure.
 In addition, Terry has committed her marketing skills and strategies to bring increased brand awareness to the Trust’s mission.

 Christopher Brennan is a Fort Lauderdale native with a lifetime of conservation.
-His interests were cultivated at an early age by his father Michael Brennan.
-Together they founded the educational department of the Sawgrass Herpetological Society (the study of amphibians, reptiles).
+His interests were cultivated at an early age by his father, Michael Brennan.
+Together they founded the educational department of the Sawgrass Herpetological Society.
+(The study of amphibians and reptiles).

 Christopher’s involvement with the educational department led to a career as a Broward County park ranger that spanned the better part of a decade until the parks department privatized the program.

 He then went on to work for the Fort Lauderdale Water Taxi where he educated tourists and locals alike about the sights and history of the waterways.
 When Fort Lauderdale’s historic Rain Tree was threatened by a developer, he took a stand against him and had to leave the Water Taxi due to a conflict of interest.

 In 2015, he ran a non-party affiliation in a three – party race for mayor of Fort Lauderdale and came in second place.
 Today he is self-employed but makes time to continue his activism.